 Acne treatment mask:

 Combining it with honey creates a mask that helps treat and prevent acne.
-Apply mixture on face and leave for some minutes before rinsing off.
-This is safe, works fast and effective and you can choose to use the mask once in a while even when all acne are gone.
+Apply the mixture on the face and leave for some minutes before rinsing off.
+This is safe, works fast and effective and you can choose to use the mask once in a while even when all acne is gone.

 When mixed with chamomile tea, baking soda can be placed under your eyes and left for 15 minutes.
 This will help with getting rid of loose skin, bags and dark circles under your eyes leaving you looking great and radiant.
 This way you won’t always look like someone who loses sleep.
 Do this frequently until you have gotten your desired result.